Abhiram-Laha/CodeClause-Data-Science/README.md

 Predicting customer churn enables proactive actions to retain customers.
 It improves customer experience, optimizes resource allocation, enhances marketing campaigns, and informs `strategic decisions for business growth`.

+<br><br>
+<br><br>

+## 📌 Task 2 - Covid Analysis

+COVID-19 cases at daily level is present in `covid_19_india.csv file`

+Statewise testing details in `StatewiseTestingDetails.csv` file

+To analyze the COVID-19 data in India and determine the cure, death and active cases rates in all States.
+Plotting the active cases in states as on end date i.e. 8th May 2021
+<br><br>

+## 👉 Application

+The ability to predict and analyze COVID-19 data will result in better understanding of the trends in Covid cases of India and will be of great help to government for taking precautionary measures.

+<br><br>

 <div align="center">